41 Sights in Ciudad Autónoma de Buenos Aires, Argentina (with Map and Images)

 Plazoleta del Mercado Modelo

-The Mercado Modelo was a shopping center that was located in front of the Plaza Lorea in Buenos Aires.
+The Mercado Modelo was a shopping mall that was located in front of the Plaza Lorea in Buenos Aires.
 Its short existence ended with the opening of Avenida de Mayo, when it was demolished.
-In 1883 the New Model Market was inaugurated, on the corner of Sarmiento and Montevideo streets, which operated until its demolition in 1889.
-Today its place is occupied by the Paseo La Plaza.
+In 1883 the Nuevo Modelo Market was inaugurated on the corner of Sarmiento and Montevideo streets, which operated until its demolition in 1889.
+Today its place is taken by Paseo La Plaza.

 Wikipedia: Mercado Modelo (Buenos Aires) (ES)